herkkules/herkkules/README.md

 **On-the-ground Services:**

 Translating strategic intent into measurable outcomes requires legwork.
-I support organisations navigating critical challenges—be it entering new markets, conducting acquisition due diligence, or integrating complex systems.
+I support organisations navigating critical challenges—be it entering new markets, conducting due diligence acquisition, or integrating complex systems.

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to illuminate the operational, financial, and strategic realities.
 Whether assessing an acquisition target, investment opportunity, or partnership, I focus on identifying hidden risks, operational inefficiencies, and growth potential.
 My approach ensures that stakeholders can proceed with clarity and confidence.